rsheeter/colorize/README.md

 # colorize
 Random acts of hacking on color fonts

-## Ewart ttf
+## Google Fonts

-Assumed created similar to `pyftsubset ../fonts/ofl/ewert/Ewert-Regular.ttf --text="ABDQ" --output-file=./Ewert-ABDQ.ttf`
-where ``../fonts` is a clone of google/fonts.
+It is assumed `../fonts` is a clone of https://github.com/google/fonts.

+## ewart.py

+Requires a copy of picosvg with https://github.com/googlefonts/picosvg/pull/286.